 Find out what is on the menu, get nutritional information, or purchase a meal plan through Dine on Campus.

 All students living on campus are required to purchase a meal plan except those living in Palmer Hall with kitchenettes.
 The basic meal plan contains 19-meals per week and $100 declining balance credited on the ID Card.
-Upperclassmen may choose the basic meal plan or a reduced meal plan of 14-meals per week and $75 declining balance credited on the ID Card.
-Palmer residents in units without a kitchenette may choose the 19, 14, or 10 meal plans.
+A reduced, 10 meal per week plan is available to Palmer residents without kitchenettes and to students with extenuating circumstances such as those involved in student teaching or off campus internships.
 Meals are non-transferable.
-Any requests for exemption from the meal plan must be made in writing to the Assistant Dean of Students for Residence Life.
-Please include documentation.
+Residents requesting a reduced meal plan or a complete exemption must complete a form available in Student Development and submit appropriate documentation.
 Requests for exemption are approved only when medical conditions dictate that the college meal plan or any modifications of the meal plan are unable to meet the needs of the student.

 Students on a meal plan must enter the cafeteria by swiping their ID Card.
 Each resident may use the ID Card declining balance feature to purchase a meal in the café or cafeteria for themselves or their guests.
 Specific dining policies can be read in Residence Life Handbook and/or the Food Service Guidelines publication available in the cafeteria.

 Students who commute to campus can purchase a meal plan, a block of 10 meals, or deposit money onto the ID Card declining balance feature through the Business Office.
 Students without a meal plan will be required to pay cash at the door or use available funds on their ID Card.